With 2 MAX models at risk, Congress moves to give Boeing a break

 The Federal Aviation Administration sent a high-level letter to Boeing this month warning that the documents the manufacturer has provided for certification of the 737 MAX 7 model are wholly inadequate — making it unlikely that MAX 7 certification will be completed by a year-end deadline.

-However, political action has begun in Congress to provide Boeing the time and leeway it needs to complete the work.
+Political action has begun in Congress, however, to provide Boeing the time and leeway it needs to complete the safety assessment documentation.

-A Republican Senator on Thursday filed an amendment to a pending bill that would grant Boeing the extension it will need to get both the MAX 7 and MAX 10 certified without any further design changes.
+A Republican Senator on Thursday filed an amendment to a pending bill that would grant Boeing the extension it will need to get both the Renton-built MAX 7 and MAX 10 certified without any further design changes.

 The MAX 7 is the smallest model in Boeing’s new 737 MAX family of jets.
-The FAA had already warned Boeing in March that the largest model, the MAX 10, is also unlikely to meet the deadline.
+The FAA warned Boeing in March that the largest model, the MAX 10, is also unlikely to meet the deadline.

 FAA sends a scathing letter to Boeing

-The deadline looming over Boeing is embedded in the Aircraft Safety and Certification Reform Act passed by Congress in December 2020.
+The deadline looming over Boeing is embedded in the Aircraft Safety and Certification Reform Act passed by Congress in December 2020 after two deadly MAX crashes.
 In light of the failures in the original certification of the MAX, the law was designed to reform the FAA oversight process.

 It also laid out more stringent design standards for future airplanes — but allowed a two-year timeframe for compliance, with the expectation that Boeing would have achieved certification of all the MAXs by then.

 The law requires any airplane certified after Dec.
-31 this year to comply with the latest FAA safety regulation mandating what kind of alerts pilots receive when something goes wrong in flight.
+31 of this year to comply with the latest FAA safety regulation mandating what kind of alerts pilots receive when something goes wrong in flight.
 The 737 jet family is the only Boeing jet that doesn’t meet that latest safety standard.

-Pressed by the European and Canadian aviation regulators, Boeing agreed to two system enhancements that will be introduced on the MAX 10 that significantly improve the safety of the crew alerting system.
-However, it still doesn’t meet the latest standard.
+Pressed by the European and Canadian aviation regulators, Boeing agreed to two system enhancements that will be introduced on the MAX 10 that significantly improve the the crew alerting system.
+However, the model still doesn’t meet the latest FAA standard.

 Two prior models, the MAX 8 and MAX 9, have already been certified and are in service flying passengers.
-But despite Congress’s schedule expectation in 2020, the MAX 7 and MAX 10 are not yet certified and, the FAA indicates, now have little chance of meeting the deadline.
+But the MAX 7 and MAX 10 are not yet certified and, the FAA indicates, now have little chance of meeting the year-end deadline.

 The Sept.
-19 letter was sent by Lirio Liu, Executive Director of Aviation Safety at the FAA’s Aircraft Certification Service, to Mike Fleming, the Boeing senior vice president in charge of the 737 MAX Return to Service.
+19 letter was sent by Lirio Liu, executive director of Aviation Safety at the FAA’s Aircraft Certification Service, to Mike Fleming, the Boeing senior vice president in charge of the 737 MAX return to service.

-A series of previous FAA letters critical of Boeing’s progress on providing safety documentation were sent between lower level officials.
+A series of FAA letters critical of Boeing’s progress on providing safety documentation were sent between lower-level officials.
 This one was top level.

 Liu began by reminding Fleming that the FAA had told Boeing it must turn in all remaining System Safety Assessment, or SSA, documentation for the MAX 7 by mid-September if it was to meet the target deadline of certification in December.